thejimbirch/catsinmyyard/wp-content/plugins/wp-to-twitter/readme.txt

 Contributors: joedolson
 Donate link: http://www.joedolson.com/donate.php
-Tags: twitter, microblogging, su.pr, bitly, yourls, redirect, shortener, post, links Requires at least: 3.5.1
+Tags: twitter, microblogging, su.pr, bitly, yourls, redirect, shortener, post, links Requires at least: 3.7.0
-Tested up to: 3.8.1
+Tested up to: 3.9.2
 License: GPLv2 or later
-Stable tag: 2.8.5
+Stable tag: 2.9.0

-Auto-posts a Twitter update when you update your WordPress blog or blogroll, with your chosen URL shortening service.
+Auto-posts a Twitter update when you update your WordPress blog or add a link, with your chosen URL shortening service.

 == Description ==

 WP to Twitter posts Tweets from WordPress to Twitter.

-You can shorten URLs using a variety of common URL shorteners, or just leave Twitter to do it for you using their t.co service.
+Shorten URLs using a variety of popular URL shorteners, or leave Twitter to do it for you using t.co.

-You can also use WP to Twitter display a feed of recent Tweets using widgets.
-Display Tweets from any account just by entering that account's Twitter ID!
+Use WP to Twitter display a feed of recent Tweets.
+Display Tweets from any account by entering that account's Twitter ID!

-Upgrade to [WP Tweets Pro](http://www.joedolson.com/articles/wp-tweets-pro/) for Tweet scheduling, automatic re-tweeting, and more!
+[Upgrade to WP Tweets Pro](http://www.joedolson.com/wp-tweets-pro/) for Tweet scheduling, automatic re-tweeting, and more!

-The plugin supports a customizable Tweet template for updating or editing posts and pages, supports your custom post types, and allows you to write a custom Tweet for each post, using a selection of custom template tags to generate the text.
+WP to Twitter supports a customizable Tweet template for updating or editing posts and pages, supports custom post types, and allows you to write a custom Tweet for each post, using custom template tags to generate the Tweet copy.

-Additional features include:
+More features:

 * Use tags as Twitter hashtags
 * Use alternate URLs in place of post permalinks
 * Support for Google Analytics
 * Support for XMLRPC remote clients

-Status updates longer than 140 characters will be truncated.

-Upgrade to [WP Tweets Pro](http://www.joedolson.com/articles/wp-tweets-pro/) for extra features, including:
+Upgrade to [WP Tweets Pro](http://www.joedolson.com/wp-tweets-pro/) for extra features, including:

 * Each author can set up their own Twitter account
 * Time delayed Tweeting